General Terms and Conditions of Purchase

 The Supplier may not subcontract the performance of all or part of the Contract without the prior written authorisation of the Purchaser.
 Any subcontracting must comply with the regulations on subcontracting in force and, in particular, with French Act No. 75-1334 of 13 December 1975 relating to subcontracting.
 The Supplier is solely responsible for the payment of its subcontractors.
 Accordingly, no agreement to the subcontracting of the Contract may be deemed to constitute an approval of the subcontractor within the meaning of Article 3 of French Act No. 75.1334 of 31 December 1975, as this requires specific acceptance of the subcontractor and approval of its terms of payment.

 If the Supplier subcontracts all or part of the Contract after obtaining the Purchaser’s written consent, the Supplier will be solely liable for the proper performance of the Contract.
 It will remain solely liable for the fulfilment of all obligations agreed to by it, as if it had fulfilled all such obligations directly.
-In such a case, it undertakes to procure that its subcontractors comply with the Contract and these T&Cs, in particular Articles 4, 6, 7, 12, 13, 15 and 21.
+In such a case, it undertakes to procure that its subcontractors comply with the Contract and these T&Cs, in particular Articles 4, 6, 7, 12, 13, 15, 21.

 6. DELIVERY TIMES